-- If an asymptomatic person (i.e., someone with no symptoms) is contacted by a local health department and notified that they are a close contact of a confirmed COVID-19 case, they will quarantine for 14 days. - Any child, spouse, or other household members of this asymptomatic contact become a "contact of a contact" and therefore are not required to take any special precautions.
+- If an asymptomatic person (i.e., someone with no symptoms) is contacted by a local health department and notified that they are a close contact of a confirmed COVID-19 case, they should remain home, practice social distancing, and monitor for symptom - Any child, spouse, or other household members of this asymptomatic contact become a "contact of a contact" and therefore are not required to take any special precautions.
 They can go to work and engage in other activities.